microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 This solution empowers analysts with tools to ask questions and receive real-time, contextualized responses.
 It streamlines problem-solving, enhances collaboration, and fosters innovation by making data-driven insights accessible and shareable.

-The sample data used in this repository is synthetic and generated using Azure OpenAI service.
+The sample data used in this repository is synthetic and generated using Azure OpenAI Service.
 The data is intended for use as sample data only.

 ### Solution accelerator architecture
 ![image](./Documents/Images/ReadMe/ckm-sol-arch.png)